 - Born: April 18, 1974 (age 44)

 - Favorite film/Why I like their work: I adore the Cornetto Trilogy.
-Hot Fuzz and Shaun of the Dead are among my favorite comedies; they both blend violence with hilarious jokes and gags, while also having an authentic feel to them.
-Hot Fuzz is a parody of over-the-top buddy-cop flicks, but still has a fun plot with lots of twists and turns.
+Hot Fuzz and Shaun of the Dead are among my favorite comedies; they both blend graphic violence with hilarious jokes and gags, while also having an authentic feel to them.
+Hot Fuzz is a parody of over-the-top buddy-cop flicks, but still looks and feels like a real action film and has a fun plot with lots of twists and turns.
 Similarly, Shaun of the Dead looks and feels like a classic zombie movie, but is still uproariously funny and has great characters to boot.
 Baby Driver was an incredibly entertaining ride and featured some memorable performances as well as an extremely likable protagonist.

 Nicolas Winding Refn